Puerto Rico's governor: Cancel Whitefish contract

 At issue is a $300 million contract that was awarded to Whitefish Energy to help restore power to parts of hurricane-ravaged Puerto Rico.

 Whitefish is only two years old and had few employees before Hurricane Maria hit.
+The multimillion-dollar deal with Puerto Rico Electric Power Authority, or PREPA, marked the largest contract to be awarded since recovery efforts began more than a month ago.

-But it also is based in the small hometown of U.S. Interior Secretary Ryan Zinke, which has raised questions.
+Whitefish is also based in the small hometown of U.S. Interior Secretary Ryan Zinke, which has raised questions.
 Zinke has said he had nothing to do with the contract.

 A White House spokesman told CNN the decision to give the contract to Whitefish was made exclusively by PREPA.